idlab-discover/pc-webrtc-m2m/README.md

 You can visit the [README](unity/spirit_m2m_webrtc/README.md) of the Unity application for more information about the other parameters.

+The arrow keys can be used to move the camera when not using any headset.
+If you are using a headset, make sure that headset is fully connected to your pc (e.g., for Meta Quest, make sure you are fully linked before starting the application).

-When using the SFU you also have access to a dashboard that shows what clients are connected, what clients they can see and what quality is send for each client.
+By using the SFU you also have access to a dashboard that shows which clients are connected, what clients they can see and what quality is send for each client.
 You can access this dashboard using the same address you used to start the SFU together with the `/dashboard` path.
 Additionally, if you started the SFU with the `-d` parameter (which disables GCC bandwidth estimation), you can impose bandwidth limitations by using the dashboard.
 For more information about the dashboard you can visit the [README](webrtc//README.md) of the WebRTC directory.

+## Supported HMDs
+In general every OpenXR compatible headset will work.
+However, below is a list of all headsets that have been tested and verified:
+#### Tested
+- Meta Quest 2

 ## Funding

 This work is funded by the European Union [SPIRIT project](https://www.spirit-project.eu), grant agreement 101070672.